OleEichhorn/bitcoin-msvc/README.md

 When Satoshi Nakamoto developed the first Bitcoin client (now called Bitcoin Core), back in 2008, he used Microsoft Visual Studio for C++ (MSVC).
 It was the logical choice.
 Subsequently this code has been ported to Linux (of course), and Mac OS, and a variety of other platforms (even iPhone and Android), but naturally Microsoft Visual Studio remains the baseline.

-Wait, BZZZZZ!
+Wait, BZZZZZT!
 Actually that's not true.
 MSVC is no longer even supported as a development environment!
 Way back in 2013 Bitcoin Core was ported away from MSVC to the "MinGW toolchain"*.
 And now woa betide you should you desire to build Bitcoin Core with MSVC.
 You are not only on your own, but you are facing a whole series of hurdles.

 	* MinGW is a perfectly fine toolchain, and is beloved by Open Source advocates who don't want anything to do with Micro$oft.
-I have no problem with MinGW, but I have a big problem with no support for MSVC.
+I have no problem with MinGW, but I have a big problem with dropping support for MSVC.
 For every MinGW developer there are 10,000 using MSVC.

 To give you a flavor of the problems, Bitcoin core might be written in C++, but it now takes a lot more than C++ to build it.
 In addition to MinGW for C++ one needs Perl, Python, and Ruby compilers (specific versions please, to ensure compatibiity), as well as a lot of big ancillary libraries.